3gData/3gData.github.io/index.md

 An ice skill from the anime "BNHA" from the character "Todoroki".
 The user shoots spikes from their character, inflicting a stun+damage on the enemy.\
 **The only asset in this video is my programming.
 All other assets are owned by other partys.**

+# Self-Building-Bridge
+A bridge fully built by me using a Resource pack, Fully builds itself along with some cool Effects.

 https://user-images.githubusercontent.com/91347920/166917296-db377990-dbb0-4a7b-bcfa-78fc7aed916a.mp4

 https://user-images.githubusercontent.com/91347920/166917299-2da757fe-577d-4638-9642-292b7729cbe8.mp4